LWVPDX Amicus Briefs

 Portland Public Schools Webinar

-This webinar will highlight the ways Portland Public Schools is moving forward in the face of many challenges.
+This webinar highlighted the ways Portland Public Schools is moving forward in the face of many challenges.

 On the plus side, how can PPS build on its recent improvements in student performance on state tests?
 On the challenging side, what can be done to improve inadequate funding, in the face of projected downturns in student enrollment?
 How can we offset the low number of instructional days caused by short-term (the strike!) and long-term factors?